Toggle high contrast

 Issue date

-Drawn up by the Regional TUC’s Creative and Leisure Industries Committee, the manifesto advocates increased public investment in the arts and decent pay and conditions for all who work in the cultural sector.
-The manifesto also includes policies on equality, the climate emergency, Artificial Intelligence, public service broadcasting, regional inequalities in arts funding, and Brexit.
+Drawn up by the Regional TUC’s Creative and Leisure Industries Committee 1 , the manifesto advocates increased public investment in the arts and decent pay and conditions for all who work in the cultural sector.
+The manifesto also includes policies on equality, the climate emergency, Artificial Intelligence, public service broadcasting, tax relief to the Creative Industries, regional inequalities in arts funding, and Brexit.

-The Cost of Living Crisis preceded by the pandemic has severely damaged the cultural sector.
-Sustained government support to help safeguard the creative industries sector and those who work in it is crucial.
-The 2024 manifesto calls for Arts funding as a percentage of Gross Domestic Product to be raised to at least the European average level.
+The Cost of living crisis preceded by the pandemic have left the creative industries and arts venues suffering from increased costs and cuts to income.
+The government must support the sector and those who work in it.
+The manifesto calls for Arts funding as a percentage of Gross Domestic Product to be raised to at least the European average level.

 Download the manifesto.